P. C. Skovgaard: Career development

 Shortly after his homecoming in 1855 he painted his well-known Bøgeskov i maj (Beech Forest in May) featuring the quintessential Danish beech forest.

 In 1860 he became titular professor at the Academy.
 He traveled to London and Paris in 1862 along with Høyen; his work was exhibited at the World's Exhibition in London that year.
 He was accepted as member of the Academy in 1864.
 He traveled again to London and Paris in 1866.

 His wife died in 1868, and shortly afterwards he suffered a case of apoplexy.
 He recovered rather quickly, being able to continue painting soon afterwards with no ill effects.

 In 1869 he returned to Italy together with Marstrand under an award from the Ancker Fund (Anckerske Legat), and painted several Italian landscapes.
 That same year he painted En Skovsø, Sommeraften (A Forest Lake, Summer Evening) and in 1874 En Sommerdag i Dyrehaven; et Tordenvejr er trukket forbi og Solen atter kommen frem (A Summer Day in Dyrehave; a Thunderstorm has Passed and the Sun Comes Out Again), two paintings considered among his most important and harmonious works.
 The latter was his last large work, and was an important study example of his technique for his students.

-He painted portraits of each of his three children between 1871-1874.
+He painted portraits of each of his three children between 1871 and 1874.
 His work was exhibited in the World's Exhibition in Paris in 1878 and 1889, and at the international Art Exhibition in Vienna in 1882.